meatqueen/1710QCA-Assessment3/journal/journal.md

 I already knew how to operate servos from classwork.
 I used a simple bit of code with button a and b presses corresponding to different servo positions to test functionality of my connections.

-First I connected a servo just to the microbit (Input line, Vin and Ground) and found out in [this forum](https://arduino.stackexchange.com/questions/40145/micro-servo-is-not-working-with-arduino-uno) that if the Micro:bit is also connected to a computer via USB, it makes the servo jitter because the voltage is too high.
+First I connected a servo just to the microbit (Input line, Vin and Ground) and found out in this[forum](https://arduino.stackexchange.com/questions/40145/micro-servo-is-not-working-with-arduino-uno) that if the Micro:bit is also connected to a computer via USB, it makes the servo jitter because the voltage is too high.
 I keep this in mind for the rest of my experimentation, but I will be using an external battery pack for most of it.

 First connecting the external power source I learned from this [video](https://www.youtube.com/watch?v=9qgABVkvbYI) that the battery pack ground also has to connect to Micro:bit ground.